 - Heads of Education, Heads of HR, Directors of Care, Finance Directors, Heads of Therapy

 - Chair of Governor’s, Trustee’s

 Alongside our exciting programme of presentations and workshops for delegates, we offer ample exposure and networking opportunities for our exhibitors and sponsors to interact with our delegates over the two days.

 CASPA provides schools with a rich set of reports and graphs enabling schools to analyse their pupils’ P Scale and NC level attainment and progress using pupil and assessment data already available in school.
-To judge that a pupil’s progress is good, schools need something to compare their progress against – CASPA’s comparative data provides a powerful set of benchmarks to support this requirement based on pupil age, prior attainment and category of need, with an option to ignore category of need.
+To judge that a pupil’s progress is good, schools need something to compare their progress against – CASPA’s comparative data provides a powerful set of benchmarks to support this requirement based on pupil age, prior attainment and category of need, with options to ignore category of need.
 CASPA’s wide range of analysis meets the needs of schools requiring analysis for individual pupils, the whole-school and cohorts within the school.
 RSE Insight provides customer-facing services for CASPA and works with schools on progress reporting, including: